seansfkelley/react-layered-chart/README.md

 The `xDomain` and `yDomain` props, which are common to many layers, describe which subset of the data should be rendered.
 Many layers also include a `yScale` for customizing the scale on the Y domain (e.g. for displaying logarithmic plots).

 Including multiple layers will cause them to be stacked in the Z direction, so you can overlay multiple charts.
-For instance, if you want a line chart that also emphasizes each point, you could do something like the following:
+For instance, if you want a line chart that also emphasizes each data point with a dot, you could do something like the following:

 ```jsx
 <Stack>